 I was glad to get off the bike at Sun Moon Lake after a long day.
 The combination of feet forward seating position and small wheels transfers every bump to your lower back.
 Fun bike but not made to tour.
 Beer time.

 Todays revised route.

-Above, sounds fair enough.
-Below, dreaming of being on a bigger bike today with my back quite sore from the ride position of the Sym.
-Well this ride answered one thing for me which is I will never be comfortable on a motorcycle with feet forward seating.
-I had considered a Yamaha T-Max 530 as a replacement for my FJR.
-It is in many ways what I am looking for, smaller yet still with good shielding from cold wind, electronic cruise control on the new models and fully adjustable screen, in fact it appears a comfortable package for touring but I could not ride it far based on my experience with this feet forward moto.
+Dreaming of being on a bigger bike today with my back quite sore from the ride position of the Sym.
+I had considered a Yamaha T-Max 530 as a possible touring bike in Japan, smaller yet still with good shielding from cold wind, electronic cruise and electric screen same as my big bike but based on my experience here the ride position will not suit me.

 Not having gears doesn’t bother me, operating a clutch has never been a key enjoyment of riding for me.
 I always chuckle at the guys on forums who get emotional about scooters not being manly enough.
 Delusional about their perceived machismo.
 However riding the Sym I did miss engine braking.
 I was constantly needing to brake.
 DCT like this NC750 has would be ok as you can manually shift by paddles and hold a gear but then if doing that perhaps just old foot shift and clutch is as easy.

 Some more photos of the incredible cross island highway – alas the weather deteriorated a little up high.